nopnop2002/esp-idf-tea5767/README.md

  Press the * key to record the current radio station in NVS.
  At boot time, it read from NVS and set to the current Radio station.

+- Change frequence
+ Press the D key to decrease the frequence by -1.0Mhz.
+ Press the U key to increase the frequence by +1.0Mhz.
+ Press the d key to decrease the frequence by -0.1Mhz.
+ Press the u key to increase the frequencey by +0.1Mhz.

 - Clear preset
  ```idf.py erase-flash```